nicknapoli82/CS50-Speller/README.md

 I did this to work through some of the pains of FFI in Rust, and just to make sure I knew how it works.

 Compilation is a 2 step task.
-First compile dictionary.h to an object file:
+First compile dictionary.rs to an object file:

 rustc -O --emit obj --crate-type staticlib dictionary.rs